The Memorial Tournament

 Muirfield Village is a Par 72 measuring at just over 7350 yards.

 The greens are Bent Grass.

 Muirfield Village is seen as a classical test.
 Approach play is key as it is imperative to find the correct part of the undulating greens, which can run up to 13 on the stimpmeter.

-With a bit more room of the tee compared to some recent courses that have been played such as Colonial, Muirfield Village is basically a second shot and in course.
+With a bit more room off the tee compared to some courses, Muirfield Village is basically a second shot and in course.

 Although plenty of birdies are available particularly on the par 5s there is also a lot of danger lurking with water in play on more than half of the holes, and historically thick rough around the greens.

-The closing stretch of the course 16 through 18 is historically the toughest.
+The closing stretch of the course 16 through 18 is the toughest.